 You and everyone you know could be a target of identity fraud.
 Are you protected?

-The Australian Federal Police is working together with National Identity Fraud Awareness Week, state and territory police, commonwealth and state government departments and industry to fight this crime.
+The AFP is working together with National Identity Fraud Awareness Week, state and territory police, commonwealth and state government departments and industry to fight this crime.

 Both individuals and businesses are at risk of identity theft.
 By practicing sound identity security habits and implementing a few personal and organisational security measures, you will join us in the fight against identity fraud.